It is a mental disorder characterized by the state of emotional tension and stress caused by exhausting working conditions.

 Make a shortlist of things to do.
 Of course, you can do more of this little list of items per day, but separating the “must do” from the rest of the “do (if you can)” helps you feel meaning and accomplishment every day.

 - Lack of time should not be used as an excuse for not practicing physical exercises and not enjoying moments of relaxation and leisure.

 - Lifestyle changes may be the best way to prevent or treat burnout syndrome.

-- You should be aware that the use of alcohol and other drugs to protect yourself from anxiety attacks and depression is not a good remedy to solve the problem.
+- You should be aware that using alcohol and other drugs to protect yourself from anxiety attacks and depression is not a good remedy to solve the problem.

-- Evaluate how much working conditions are interfering with the quality of life and harming physical and mental health.
+- Evaluate how much working conditions interfere with the quality of life and harm physical and mental health.

 - Find a support network of people you trust.